Jizzakh uprising: Background

 The Russian conquest of Central Asia during the 19th century imposed a colonial regime upon the peoples of Central Asia.
 Central Asia's inhabitants were being heavily taxed by Russian authorities.
 Emperor Nicholas II adopted the "requisition of foreigners" for rear work in the front-line areas of the First World War.

 The discontent of the people fueled the unfair distribution of land, as well as the call of Muslim leaders to do Jihad against Russian colonial rule.

 The uprising

 Over 83 Russian settlers were killed and 70 Russian women and children were taken prisoner in Jizzakh.
 The news about the uprising led to even more uprisings around Central Asia.
-Colonel Rukin, a Russian officer, was killed by the rebels mercilessly.
+Colonel Rukin, a Russian officer, was killed by the rebels.
 A Russian army consisting of 13 companies and 6 cannons were dispatched from Tashkent to crush the uprising and avenge the fallen general.

 The force retook the Russian settlement of Zomin and Jizzakh, causing many native civilian deaths.
 The revolt was put down on July 26, lasting for two weeks.
 In total, 34 people were taken prisoner, including Nazir, the leader of the revolt.
 He was sentenced to death by hanging.
 4 of the prisoners were sent to labor camps, 27 were sentenced to 4 years of prison.
 On August 20, General Aleksey Kuropatkin issued the following statement.